opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 ```bash
 incremental_train_plan=$(knit plan apply ./plans/spam-detection-incremental-train.v1.0.yaml)
 ```
-- The `incremental_train_plan` variable will contain the JSON response from the Knitfab API, which includes details about the created Plan.
+- The `incremental_train_plan` variable will contain the json response from the Knitfab API, which includes details about the created Plan.

 ### 6.5.
 Extract the Plan Id
 ```bash